 - In 2013, $82 million was invested in Florida to install solar on homes and businesses.
-This represents a 222% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in Florida fell by 28% last year.
-National prices have also dropped steadily— by 13% from last year and 34% from 2010.
+- Average installed residential and commercial photovoltaic system prices in Florida have fallen by 28% in the last year.
+National prices have also dropped steadily— by 12% from last year and 31% from 2010.

 View more solar data.